arctrong/md2html/readme.txt

 > processed.
 >
 > 2\.
 Though the Python version will recognize placeholders in format `$name` (without curly
-> braces) it's not recommended to use them.
+> braces), it's better not to use them for compatibility.

-The template is specified by directory in order to retain compatibility in case of further modification of the utility.

 This document is created using a __custom template__ that contains specific elements and so cannot be set as the default.
 If you want to use this template in your project, just make a copy of corresponding files (the custom template and the additional CSS file) and change them accordingly.

 If no template is specified then the __default template__ is used.
-This template must be suitable for most documentation tasks.
+This default template was developed empirically and must be suitable for most documentation tasks.
 It also may be used and specified explicitly as any other template.

 ## CSS